liedekef/events-made-easy/js/jtable/README.md

 Notes
 ======
-See http://www.jtable.org for documentation, demos, themes and more...
+See the wiki for documentation, demos, themes and more...